Two Use Cases in One

 Specifications let you describe the expected behavior of a system composed of multiple interacting components.
 You can specify both local behavior and interactions which span multiple components.
 Auxon Conform can then check your specifications over any region of recorded history, telling you whether your system behaves as expected and, when it doesn't, helping you figure out why.

 Queries let you directly interact with system trace data acquired with Auxon Modality.
-Where specifications evaluate to a boolean result (and further analysis of that result if requested), queries return a list of all portions of the trace which match the given pattern.
+A query consists of a small pattern, with one more trace events.
+Running the query will return a list of all portions of the trace which match the pattern.
 You can also compute a variety of aggregations over selected parts of the trace.

 # What's in a Trace?

 In Modality (opens new window), a system trace consists of a collection of timelines.
 Each timeline is simply a list of events in order.
-Timelines represent some unit of sequential execution as defined by your system; a timeline could be a thread in a desktop application, a microprocessor in an embedded system, or a single drone in a fleet, to name a few examples.
-Trace data is stored in Modality, which can evaluate queries over it.
-Conform (opens new window) uses Modality's data but gives you the ability to evaluate specifications, and Deviant (opens new window) lets you go further and inject mutations into your running system.
+Timelines represent something in your system which is doing things sequentially; a timeline could be a thread in a desktop application, a microprocessor in an embedded system, or a single drone in a fleet, to name a few examples.
+Trace data is stored in the Modality database, which can evaluate queries over it.
+Conform (opens new window) uses the data stored in Modality to evaluate specifications, and Deviant (opens new window) lets you go further and inject mutations into your running system.

 Causality is central to Modality's tracing system - it's how Modality can tell if one event is before or after another.
-Unlike from other systems you may be used to, event ordering in Modality is not derived from a common time source (unless you specifically say it should be).
-Instead, Modality relies on the fact that events on a timeline are ordered, along with the timeline interaction data you report, to establish before-and-after relationships between events on different timelines.
+Unlike other systems you may be used to, event ordering in Modality is not derived from a common time source (unless you specifically say it should be).
+Instead, Modality relies on the fact that events on a timeline are ordered, along with structured interactions between the timelines, to establish before-and-after relationships between events on different timelines.
 This means that event ordering in Modality is partial: given two events, one may be before or after the other, or they may have no known ordering at all (that is, they are logically concurrent).

 This causal ordering is the backbone of the SpeQTr Language.
 Modality stores all the collected trace data in a causal graph, where each node is an event, and each edge represents a causal (happened-before, happened-after) relationship between the events.
 You can inspect this graph directly using the modality log command. (opens new window)